IBM/kar/docs/kar-deployments.md

 `kubectl`, `helm`, etc. to access your cluster.

-After the KAR runtime system is successfully deployed to the `kar-system` namespace, you must enable one or more other namespaces for KAR applications.
+After the KAR runtime system is successfully deployed to the `kar-system` namespace, you can enable other namespaces to host KAR applications.
 This enablement entails labeling the namespace with `kar.ibm.com/enabled=true` and creating the `kar.ibm.com.image-pull` and `kar.ibm.com.runtime-config` in the namespace.
-The steps of namespace enablement are automated by [kar-k8s-namespace-enable.sh](../scripts/kar-k8s-namespace-enable.sh).
+The installation process automatically enables the `default` namespace for KAR applications.
+To enable additional namespaces, you can use the script [kar-k8s-namespace-enable.sh](../scripts/kar-k8s-namespace-enable.sh).

 Once a namespace is thus enabled, you can deploy KAR application components to the